martindbp/ipvc/README.md

 * Issues, pull requests, discussions etc via pubsub and CRDTs
 * Equivalent of ignore file
 * Generate a browsable static website for a repo like a github project
+* A --keep-workpace flag for branch checkout, for bringing workspace changes to new branch

 ### Other
 * Optimize!
 Currently things are way too slow